HueNguyenSE/frootbat-product-listing/README.md

     ```
     These commands will create the database, run the necessary migrations, and seed the database with sample data.

+4. Install Elasticsearch
+You can find the instructions on their page at https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html

+If you are using Ubuntu 22, there is a good instruction by Digital Ocean here: https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html

-4. Start the server by running the following command in the server directory:
+5. Start the server by running the following command in the server directory:
     ```
     rails s
     ```

-5. Start the client by running the following command in the client directory:
+6. Start the client by running the following command in the client directory:
     ```
     npm run start
     ```